 Online lending is out there, but – even with rapid loan approvals – the time to cash that many modern borrowers experience can drag on for up to nine days.
 This is true even at banking organizations that offer sleek, secure apps and instant mobile transfers, leaving customers wondering why the lending side of banking is still so sluggish to embrace digitalization.

-The processes have too many touchpoints, the originators manually analyze the applications, run checks, evaluate risks, and finally make the loan decision – all using traditional data sources, workflows, and algorithms.
+These processes have too many touchpoints, the originators manually analyze the applications, run checks, evaluate risks, and finally make the loan decision – all using traditional data sources, workflows, and algorithms.
 Those that haven’t made it that far from the way our parents were evaluated.
+In the modern environment, it takes intelligent AI-driven algorithms to process this data and get meaningful insights from it in a matter of seconds.
+And that’s already made possible by SaaS providers like TurnKey Lender.

-It doesn’t take an exceptional mind to understand that digitalization is inevitable.
+Digitalization is inevitable.
 However, bankers are often scared of its alleged cost and time-to-market.
-Yet with the modern level of FinTech, digital transformation for banks has become easier than we think.
+Yet with the modern level of FinTech, digital transformation for banks has become easier, more affordable, flexible, turn-key, and accessible than we’re used to thinking.

 Unified Lending Management (ULM) is an umbrella term that covers every aspect of intelligent lending processes automation.
 From application processing, borrower evaluation, and loan origination to underwriting, loan servicing, collection, and reporting.
 Providers like TurnKey Lender specialize in creating ULM solutions that would be easy to integrate with the core banking system as well as be convenient both for the banker’s staff and the borrower.